Skip to main content

 Open

 The Department of Housing and Urban Development neither agreed nor disagreed with this recommendation.
-As of February 2025, according to HUD officials, the department plans to finalize its Software License Management policy by March 31, 2025 and will detail the process for tracking software licenses that are currently in use.
+In March 2025, the department finalized its Software License Management policy, but it does not detail the process for tracking software licenses that are currently in use.
+Additionally, as of January 2026, the department has not demonstrated that it is consistently tracking software incense usage for its five widely used software licenses.
 We will continue to monitor the department's efforts to fully implement this recommendation.

 Department of Housing and Urban Development The Secretary of HUD should ensure that the agency compares the inventories of software licenses that are currently in use with information on purchased licenses to identify opportunities to reduce costs and better inform investment decision making for its widely used licenses on a regular basis.
 At a minimum, it should develop and implement procedures for comparing the inventories of licenses in use to purchase records.
 (Recommendation 6)